 Frightbytes is a flash site that offers an online haunted house experience.
 This website offers ghost stories, creepy music, scary gifs, along with other diversions such as mazes, fortune telling, and a pumpkin personality test.
 The graphics are basic and clipartesque.
 If you were a child of the 90’s, then you might get flashbacks to when McDonalds handed out Halloween pails and spooky sound cassettes in Happy Meals.
 Nevertheless, if you want to have silly seasonal fun with your remote team, then this site is a good option.

 Learn more: Frightbytes.

-The experience is 90 minutes, and takes place over a video conference call.
+The full experience is 90 minutes, and takes place over a video conference call.
 Our energetic host will make sure that everyone in your group as a great time!

 Though in-person haunted house tours offer you the delight of hearing your colleague’s blood curdling screams and witnessing your teammates jumping one foot in the air, virtual haunted houses allow everyone to enjoy a fun fright from the comfort of your own homes.
 These scary online tours provide a fun way to connect with your remote teammates during the spookiest season.

 And after your spooky haunted house experience, your team may want to try some virtual escape games too.